dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 * <code>align ( *Tokens* )</code> when *`Tokens`* could both be an *`AssignExpression`* or a *`Type`*.
 * <code>extern ( *Tokens* )</code> when *`Tokens`* could both be a linkage or a *`Type`*.

-Maximum Munch dictates that if a parenthesis follows `align`, that is the alignment argument, and if a parenthesis follows `extern`, it is a linkage specification.
+Maximum munch dictates that if a parenthesis follows `align`, that is the alignment argument, and if a parenthesis follows `extern`, it is a linkage specification.

 When `align` is followed by what the programmer intended to be a type that happens to start with a in parenthesis,